foliea/silent_fail_check/README.md

 end
 ```

-In this example, SilentFailCheck will check and log validations errors happened on :connection_time
+In this case, SilentFailCheck will check and log validation errors happened on :connection_time

 ## Contributing